cihanozcelik/StateMachineLib/README.md

 (state1 > state2).On(EventBus<MyGameEvent>.Where<MyParam>("filterKey")); // With query
 (state1 > state2).On(EventBus<MyGameEvent>.Where<MyParam>("filterKey"), evt => evt.Value > 5); // Query + predicate

 // 3.
-Transition by Action
+Immediate Transition
-// public Action MyFluentSignal;
-(state1 > state2).On(ref MyFluentSignal);
-// public Action<int> MySignalActionWithParam; // Corrected based on previous diff observation
-// (state1 > state2).On(ref MySignalActionWithParam); // With parameter
+(state1 > state2).Immediately(); // Unconditional immediate transition

 // 4.
-Direct Transition
-(state1 > state2).Immediately();

-// 5.
 Transition to Indexed Target (from State to Array of States) (state1 > new[] { state2, state3 }).When(
     elapsedTime => elapsedTime < 2.0f ?
 0 : (elapsedTime < 5.0f ?
 1 : -1)
     ); // Ex: to state2 if <2s, to state3 if <5s (-1 means no change)

-// 6.
+// 5.
 Transition to Dynamically Selected Target (from State to Dynamic Target Marker) (state1 > StateGraph.DynamicTarget).When(
     elapsedTime => elapsedTime > 4.0f ? state2 : (elapsedTime > 1.0f ? state3 : null)
     ); // Ex: to state2 if >4s, to state3 if >1s, else no change

-// 7.
+// 6.
 Transitions from "Any State"
 // These transitions can occur from any active state within the graph.
 // They are evaluated with higher priority than regular state-to-state transitions.
 // Assumes: StateUnit state3; MyGameEvent etc. defined as in previous examples.